Location: Chicago, Illinois

 Required Job Qualifications:

-•Ability to perform all job components and serve as a team resource for clinically complex cases within their professional (social work) expertise.
+•Current license in Illinois as Social Worker (LSW or LCSW).
+Ability to perform all job components and serve as a team resource for socially or clinically complex cases within their professional expertise.
+(Social Work)

-•Experience as a health care provider for the neonate, pediatric, adolescent, adult and /or geriatric patient, and knowledge in care management, discharge planning, social service, are usually.
+•Three years’ experience as a health care provider for the neonate, pediatric, adolescent, adult and /or geriatric patient, and expert knowledge in case management, discharge planning, social service, and criteria application.

-•Process improvement skills, ability to perform tasks independently, prioritize workload, problem-solve, and analyze data.
+•Ability to perform tasks independently, prioritize workload, and analyze data.

 Preferred Job Qualifications: